Boundedness in families with applications to arithmetic hyperbolicity: Mild boundedness

 In fact, we can prove another (slightly less effective) finiteness result for semi-abelian varieties.
 We briefly explain this in the following remark.

 \begin{remark} If $Y$ is a variety over $k$, then there are $y_1,\ldots, y_m$ in $Y(k)$ such that, for every semi-abelian variety $X$ and every $x_1,\ldots,x_m$ in $X(k)$, the set is finite.
 To prove this, replacing $Y$ by a suitable dense open subscheme if necessary, we may and do assume that $Y$ is a smooth affine integral variety which maps injectively into its Albanese variety $\mathrm{Alb}(Y)$.
-Then, we pick a high power $Y^n$ which generates $\mathrm{Alb}(Y)$ and we use the above line of reasoning to construct an integer $m\geq 1$ and points $y_1,\ldots,y_m$ with the desired property.
+Then, we pick a high power $Y^n$ which generates $\mathrm{Alb}(Y)$ and we use the argument in the proof of Proposition \ref{prop:semiabelian-r+g-points0} to construct an integer $m\geq 1$ and points $y_1,\ldots,y_m$ with the desired property.
 The integer $m$ and the points $y_1,\ldots, y_m$ only depend on $Y$ (i.e., they do not depend on $X$). \end{remark}